 1.1.
 Capabilities Based Assessment (CBA) or Similar Study.
 The CBA provides a robust assessment of a mission area, or similar bounded set of activities, to assess the capability and capacity of the force to successfully complete the mission or activities.
-The analytical work conducted during the CBA supports the traceability and validity of the capabilities needed to perform assigned roles, missions, functions and operations and identifies capability requirements, associated gaps and proposed materiel and/or non-materiel solutions to reduce or those mitigate gaps.
+The analytical work conducted during the CBA supports the traceability and validity of the capabilities needed to perform assigned roles, missions, functions and operations, and identifies capability requirements, associated gaps and proposed materiel and/or non-materiel solutions to reduce or those mitigate gaps.

 1.1.1.
-Purpose: The purpose of the CBA is to inform decisions about an appropriate path forward to address the capability requirements and mitigate associated gaps.
+Purpose.
+The purpose of the CBA is to inform decisions about an appropriate path forward to address the capability requirements and mitigate associated gaps.
 CBA sponsors are expected to establish effective dialog with all key stakeholders to define the scope of the operational deficiency and traceability to approved concepts.

 1.1.2.
-Study Team: The membership for a CBA Study Team will include representatives from the appropriate AF/A5D (Center 2) Cross-Functional Team (CFT) or Functional Integration Team (FIT). , Study sponsors should also consider including the appropriate mission area, Lead Agent/MAJCOM, Operating/Implementing Command(s), HAF Division(s), AFMC office of SDP&E, representatives from other agencies/services, combatant commands, and others as needed.
+Study Team.
+The membership for a CBA Study Team will include representatives from the appropriate AF/A5D (Center 2) Capability Development Team (CDT).
+Study sponsors should also consider including the appropriate mission area, Lead Agent/MAJCOM, Operating/Implementing Command(s), Headquarters Air Force (HAF) Division(s), Air Force Materiel Command (AFMC) office of SDP&E, representatives from other agencies/services, Combatant Commands (COCOM), and others as needed.

 - Sponsors must use Requirements Manager Certification Training (RMCT) certified requirements managers for the CBA/study management and for writing the Final Report.
-To comply with JCIDS guidance, Study Leads for CBA (or any studies likely to result in development of JCIDS documents) must be at least RMCT Level B certified (refer to AF/A5/7 Capability Development Guidebook Vol 2A, Section 6 and 2021 JCIDS Manual for more information on RMCT).
-Study Sponsor/Lead should also complete CBA/study training provided by AF/A5DY-OAS, as well as the DAU online continuous learning module, CLR 250 Capabilities-Based Assessment. - Study Team planning, study activity and CBA/study document development (study initiation, study plan, and final report) must include direct assistance from AF/A5DY-OAS and the topic-appropriate AF/A5D Subject Matter Expert (SME).
-Study leads must be familiar and follow the CBA guidance described in this Guidebook as it represents the approved AF guidance and best practices for conducting the CBA/study.
-The study team should also review the CBA guidance in the 2021 JCIDS manual. - All studies involving nuclear deterrence capabilities or missions must include direct assistance from the AF Nuclear Red Team (AFNRT).
-Due to the sensitive nature and limited distribution of AFNRT findings, study leads need to utilize an AFNRT advisor/consultant to inform the study.
-OPR is the AF Nuclear Weapons Center (AFNWC.NT.Workflow@us.af.mil). - MAJCOM/Agency POCs need to notify AF/A5DR and AF/A5DY-OAS before initiation or participation in any study or analysis activities, regardless of AF or non-AF sponsorship/leadership.
+To comply with the Joint Capabilities Integration and Development System (JCIDS) guidance, Study Leads for CBA or any studies likely to result in development of JCIDS documents must be at least RMCT Level B certified.
+Refer to AF/A5/7 Capability Development Guidebook Vol 2A, Section 6 and the JCIDS Manual for more information on RMCT.
+Study Sponsor/Lead should also complete CBA/study training provided by The Office of Aerospace Studies, AF/A5DY-OAS (OAS), as well as the Defense Acquisition University online continuous learning module, CLR 250 Capabilities-Based Assessment. - Study Team planning, study activity and CBA/study document development must include direct assistance from AF/A5DY-OAS and the topic-appropriate AF/A5D Subject Matter Expert (SME).
+Study leads must be familiar with and follow the CBA guidance described in this Guidebook as it represents the approved AF guidance and best practices for conducting the CBA/study.
+The study team should also review the CBA guidance in the JCIDS manual. - All studies involving nuclear deterrence capabilities or missions must include direct assistance from the AF Nuclear Red Team (AFNRT).
+Due to the sensitive nature and limited distribution of AFNRT findings, study leads must include an AFNRT advisor/consultant to inform the study.
+OPR is the AF Nuclear Weapons Center (AFNWC.NT.Workflow@us.af.mil). - MAJCOM/Agency POCs must notify AF/A5DR and AF/A5DY-OAS before initiation or participation in any study or analysis activities, regardless of AF or non-AF sponsorship/leadership.
 Provide AF/A5DR and AF/A5DY-OAS with courtesy copies of any study initiation, guidance, study plan, and final report for any non-AF studies and analyses in which AF MAJCOM/Agency members are participating.

 1.1.3.
 Studies Repository.
 The Joint Staff maintains a studies repository to facilitate visibility into, and potential reuse of, studies related to capability requirements and operational capability requirement documents.

-• To comply with JCIDS direction, organizations conducting studies must provide results of any studies or analyses intended to support capability requirement documents to the studies repository.
+To comply with JCIDS direction, organizations conducting studies must provide results of any studies or analyses intended to support capability requirement documents to the studies repository.
 This is normally accomplished by AF/A5DR during the CBA product coordination and approval process.
 Refer to the JCIDS Manual for further detail.